CodeWindProgram/Group-6/README.md

  - Selected a suitable database for our test platform after discussing with other group members.
  - Installed PostgreSql on my system.
  - Worked on designing the database and finalized the design of the database for our test platform.
- - Created Database using PostgreSql and tested the same with @vj9206411 and @Sneha-Singh09
+ - Created Database using PostgresSql and tested the same with @vj9206411 and @Sneha-Singh09

 ## @sanketk7 - sanketkumthekar1536@gmail.com
 - Selected the database after having word with group members.